Ikram-c/Course-Recommendor-System-IBM-/README.md

 - ***tensorflow*** which was used to import ***keras, KerasClassifier, Sequential and Dense***

 #### Summary
-This notebook used Neural network embeddings to reccomend courses to a user.
+This notebook used Neural network embeddings to recommend courses to a user.
 A merged dataframe is created which is used as the basis for the machine learning models, the features are defined and label encoding is used to convert categorical variables into continuous variables.
-Three models were created via changing their hyperparameters:
+Three models were created via changing their hyper parameters:

 - Model 1 had a test size of 0.2 and used the default epochs setting
 - Model 2 had a test size of 0.2 and had the epochs set to 10